 Notes on Involution in China

-Involution (內卷), is a phenomenon in China that too many people does the same thing without much difference lead to no one benefiting from the competition. 同質競爭 would be a more accurate term.
+Involution (內卷), is a phenomenon in China that too many people does the same thing without much difference lead to no one benefiting from the competition. 同質競爭 (compete by doing the same thing) would be a more accurate term.

 Keyword: a bunch of people doing nearly the same thing.